Skip to main content

 uid()

-Only available on Unix-like systems.
-Returns the user id of the current user, which is an integer.
+Returns the id of the current user.

 gid()